Danger-XD/BoilerPlates/README.md

 # BoilerPlate
-The standard boilerplate of HTML and CSS with Js
+The standard boilerplates of HTML and CSS with Js <br>
+Clone this repo and start your crafting on websites